Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 # 🧩 Data Modeling

-The cleaned dataset was organized into a **star-schema-oriented model**.
+The cleaned dataset was organized into a **star-schema-oriented data model**.

 The transaction table acts as the central fact table, while customers, products, markets and dates act as dimension tables.